deanturpin/germs.dev/posts/repairs.md

 - [ ] New hands
 - [ ] New dial

+### Serial 594243
-Serial 594243 -- broken balance, good hands, case much newer but not as nice as the wolf one, full hunter, pallet bridge has crazy big screws in it, ran overnight after swapping in a good balance (but only in dial down position).
+Broken balance, good hands, case much newer but not as nice as the wolf one, full hunter, pallet bridge has crazy big screws in it, ran overnight after swapping in a good balance (but only in dial down position).

 - [x] Reseat click
 - [ ] Find correct pallet fork bridge screws

+### Serial 595600
+Marriage watch with case from eBay, regular wear even though it needs a bit of work still.

+- [x] Order NOS watch case
+- [x] Fit movement
+- [x] Fit silver hands -- seconds hand too tight, refitted original black
+- [ ] Trim stem
+- [ ] Fit correct silver seconds hand

 ## Omega 131.019 gold-plated
 30463681 (1970), cal 601, worn crown, 43-hour power reserve, crystal is loose,